Film: The Ghost of Frankenstein

 - Axe Before Entering: As Erik locks the door behind him, the Monster soon break through it.

-- Back from the Dead: Ygor survived being shot in the last film, and, of course, The Monster returns from being plunged into a sulfur pit.
+- Back from the Dead: Ygor survived being shot in the last film, and The Monster returns from being plunged into a sulfur pit.

 - Blackmail: Ygor threatens Ludwig to reveal Frankenstein's reputation to the citizens of Vasaria if he won't help The Monster.